HGARgG-0710/math-expressions.js/README.md

 ## Modules

-For now, the package only works with ES modules.
+For now, the package only works with ES modules (to be remedied in the future).

 <!-- TODO: add support for CommonJS modules - after testing, compile to CJS with tsc and add the appropriate 'export-require' fields into the 'package.json' file, decide which extensions one'd rather use... -->

 ## Current Status

-Testing of v1.0alpha.
+The (early preview) 1.0alpha version has been released.

-The previous versions all had terrible amount of bugs due to not having been tested thoroughly enough (though later ones have slightly less...).
+The previous versions had served as a playground (of sorts), and only with this does the project finally start to truly find itself.

 From version 1.0alpha onwards, oneself explicitly breaks backward compatibility for versions <=0.8, as well as all the future ones.
-All of these versions are independent from one another (so, one has to be extremely specific regarding the version of the package).
+All of these versions are independent from one another (so, one has to be extremely specific regarding the used version of the package).

 This way, oneself would not be 'bound' by keeping code that run on different version of the library alive, allowing for far more vast area of experementation, new ideas, refactoring and code simplification.
 It also permits one to fix the elements of the library that are [for whatever reasons]